hank880907/weeding-robot/readme.md

 VS code are recommended IDE.
 It has a ROS plugin that you can install to make your life easier.

+# Launching programs #

+This section details the process to launch the programs.

+## Simulation in gazebo ##
+In terminal #1:

+    $ roscore

+Termianl #2:

+    $ rosrun gazebo_ros gazebo

+Terminal #3:

+    $ roslaunch weeding_robot_description start_weeding_robot.launch

+Now you shoud be able to see the weeding robot in the gazebo window.

+For teleoperation:

+    $ roslaunch weeding_robot_description teleop.launch

+## Delete robot in gazebo simulation ##

+you must delet the robot and respawn it after you change the configuration in the urdf file.

+To delete the robot:

+    $ rosrun weeding_robot_description delete_weeding_robot.py

+## Launch navigation node (this node is not complete yet) ##
+For launching navigation node:

+    $ roslaunch weeding_robot_navigation start_navigation_with_gps_ekf.launch

 # Progess tracking #

 ## Done ##